EPA’s top air policy official steps down amid scrutiny over possible ethics violations

 Wehrum’s decision to leave is the second high-profile EPA resignation in the past year.
 Last July, Pruitt stepped down after facing probes by Congress, the EPA Office of Inspector General and the Office of Special Counsel for his management and spending practices.

-Still, even Wehrum’s fiercest opponents describe him as a talented regulator who has managed to roll back some of President Barack Obama’s most sweeping air policies.
+Still, even Wehrum’s fiercest critics say that he has been able to accomplish some of industry’s long-sought goals even as he’s come under fire for his close ties to energy firms.
+In doing so, he has rolled back some of President Barack Obama’s most sweeping air policies.
 Last week the EPA finalized a rule targeting power plants that cuts carbon emissions by less than half of what experts say is needed to avoid catastrophic global warming.
 He has advanced other proposals as well, including one that would freeze fuel efficiency standards for cars and light trucks for six years and another that would limit what sort of public health benefits EPA can count when curbing air pollution from power plants and other sources.

 A trained chemical engineer who earned his law degree at night while working for a company in Delaware, Wehrum led the EPA’s air and radiation office on an acting basis under President George W. Bush until Democrats blocked his nomination.